Yoru-cyber/URL-Shortener/README.md

   </a>
 </p>

 > This a URL Shortener made with Typescript.
-Currently it is just a Restful API that takes an URL and returns the shortened URL that points to the original URL.
+It's a website made with Astro complemented by a Fastify API that takes an URL and returns the shortened URL that points to the original URL.

 ## Used Technologies